Authentications and Apostilles

 There are two different certificates used, the Apostille and the Certificate of Authority.
 It is not necessary for you to know which certificate you need but you do need to tell us which country will be receiving your documents so we can properly prepare your documents.

 Apostilles are required by member countries of the Hague Conference on Legalization, although some non-member countries also accept the Apostille.
 A list of Hague Conference on Legalization members is available on the Hague's web site The countries listed are official members of the conference.
 Countries not listed will accept the Lt.
 Governor's Certificate of Authority instead of the Apostille.
+These certificates are only issued for legitimate foreign use per international treaty.
+If the validity of the request is ambiguous, we may enlist the assistance of a federal agency or bureau to help us determine if it is appropriate to issue a foreign authentication certificate in any particular instance.

 This process requires strict adherence to specific document standards.
 The Lieutenant Governor will not authenticate documents that do not comply with the following standards.
 Please take the time to read the rest of these instructions carefully.
 If your documents do not meet the standards, they can't be authenticated until they are corrected.